-The Association for Research in Vision and Ophthalmology (ARVO), on behalf of the vision community, thanks Congress, especially the House and Senate Appropriations Subcommittees on Labor, Health and Human Services, and Education (LHHS), for the strong bipartisan support for the National Institutes of Health (NIH) funding increases from Fiscal Years (FY) 2016 through FY2020.
+The Association for Research in Vision and Ophthalmology (ARVO), on behalf of the vision research community, thanks Congress, especially the House and Senate Appropriations Subcommittees on Labor, Health and Human Services, Education, and Related Agencies (LHHS), for the strong bipartisan support for the National Institutes of Health (NIH) funding increases from Fiscal Years (FY) 2016 through FY2020.
 The \$11.6 billion NIH increase has helped the agency regain some of the ground lost after years of effectively flat budgets.
+ARVO also thanks Congress for the bipartisan agreements that provide supplemental appropriations for NIH as the research community responds to COVID-19.

-In FY2021, ARVO urges Congress to appropriate \$44.7 billion for the NIH, a \$3 billion or 7.2 percent increase, over the FY2020 program level and allowing for: meaningful growth above inflation in the base budget to support promising science across all Institutes and Centers (ICs); funding from the Innovation Account established through the 21st Century Cures Act which would supplement NIH's base budget, as intended, through dedicated funding for specific programs; and funding for early-stage investigators.
+ARVO urges Congress to continue this support and urges Congress to appropriate \$44.7 billion for the NIH in FY2021, a \$3 billion or 7.2 percent increase over the FY2020 program level and allowing for-

+- meaningful growth above inflation in the base budget to support promising science across all NIH Institutes and Centers; - funding from the Innovation Account established through the 21st Century Cures Act, which would supplement NIH's base budget, as intended, through dedicated funding for specific programs and funding for early-stage investigators.